PetarV-/muxstep/README.md

     $ make

 while in the root directory of the repository, and the libraries (both static and dynamic) will be created in the `lib/` folder.
-This command will also compile the documentation files (supplementary data as given in the original publication) in `doc/muxstep-suppl.pdf` (`pdflatex` is required for compiling the documentation).
+This command will also compile the documentation files (supplementary data as given in the original publication) in `doc/muxstep-suppl.pdf` (`latexmk` and `pdflatex` are required for compiling the documentation).

 ## Usage example